Crop Production NAICS 111

 - Over 2.5 million are employed in the crop sector and over 45% of employees are family members.

-- Small family farms (less than $250,000 in annual sales) make up 88% of US farms and hold 51% of all farm assets.
+- Small family farms (less than $250,000 in annual sales) make up 86% of US farms, operate 40% of US agricultural land, and account for 17% of total production value.

 - Over 17,000 crop farms are certified as organic, for a total of 4.9 million certified organic acres.
 These farmers sell about $6.1 billion in organic crops annually.
 Marketing of organic products is primarily to food wholesalers (60%) and consumers (30%); the remainder is to food retailers.